padresmurfa/style_guides/csharp_unit_tests.md

 Clear method names document the behavior under test and the expected outcome, which helps maintainers understand intent without rereading the implementation.
 Vague or inconsistent names hide gaps in coverage, encourage multi-purpose tests, and make regression triage harder when a failing test name does not reveal what broke.
 - Each test method **must start with** `Test_`.
 - Use underscores to separate major phrases in the test method name.
+- Although test classes stay in PascalCase with no underscores, **test methods are encouraged to use underscores** so long names remain readable.
 - Test method names should **not contain consecutive underscores**.
 - If multiple production methods are being tested within the same test class, the test method **must start with** `Test_<MethodName>_`.
 - If a single production method is being tested in the file, the production method name **must be omitted** from the test method.
 - The method name should be **descriptive and readable**, reflecting the behavior under test.
+- Favor verbosity over brevity—short names rarely communicate enough context to make the test self-documenting.
+- Test method names must describe the **specific branch of execution** they cover (e.g. `Test_Foo_ReturnsBar_WhenSuccessful`), not merely state that something "works".
 - **Separate tests** into distinct methods rather than combining multiple test cases.
 - **Avoid parameterized tests** unless they significantly improve clarity.
 - Any component found in the test class name **must NOT be duplicated in the test method name**.